So what are the benefits to our customer? Cliff Wren, Defence Equipment and Support for the UK MOD says:

 It has transferred a large degree of integration risk – traditionally, the risk that contracts don’t mesh properly is held entirely by the Crown.
 By putting a wrapper around that and by bringing in BAE Systems as prime, the integration risk becomes BAE Systems’ risk.
 The final benefit is cost control.
 In the winter of 2008 we set ourselves some significant challenges in terms of the savings it could make, either by cost avoidance or by doing things more cheaply.
 It is delivering against a £2.6bn affordability challenge."

+The real backbone of the team is the people who ensure the aircraft is fit for purpose, and ready to perform because, when you press that button, everything needs to work first time.
 Air Commodore Harry Atkinson, Former Station Commander at RAF Leuchars in Fife, and Head of the RAF in Scotland, is a veteran of QRA missions.

 Through a contract with the UK Ministry of Defence, known as the Typhoon Availability Service (TAS), we play a major role in ensuring the availability of the RAF’s Typhoon fleet to meet its commitments.
 We do this by working side-by-side with RAF personnel at RAF Coningsby, RAF Leuchars and at ‘satellite locations’ such as the Falkland Islands; between us we ensure that when there is a QRA call, and the pilot has to press that button, everything works.